seanbaxter/DirectXShaderCompiler/docs/ExceptionHandling.rst

 C++ allows the specification of which exception types may be thrown from a function.
 To represent this, a top level landing pad may exist to filter out invalid types.
-To express this in LLVM code the :ref:`i_landingpad` will have a filter clause.
+To express this in LLVM37 code the :ref:`i_landingpad` will have a filter clause.
 The clause consists of an array of type infos.
 ``landingpad`` will return a negative value if the exception does not match any of the type infos.
 If no match is found then